 The Rainy Season lasts from May to November, followed by the Windy-Misty season from mid-November to January.
 The Dry Season (when it is the least cloudy) typically occurs from February to April.
 But with climate change, the rain has been growing more intense and long-lasting than in past years.

 We were there mid-January and the weather was mixed.
-It would be sunny for hours, rain hard for 20 minutes, be sunny for 2 hours, sprinkle for 30 minute and then the sun came out again.
+It would be sunny for hours, rain hard for 20 minutes, be sunny for 2 hours, sprinkle for 30 minutes and then the sun came out again.
 Just be prepared and bring your rain gear EVERYWHERE!

 How Many Days Should I Spend in Monteverde?